MsMarini/InsanityRemasteredButRefreshesOnce/README.md

-# Insanity Remastered

-# Insanity Remastered is being discontinued soon.
-View the annoucement [here](https://github.com/BudgetAirpods/InsanityRemastered/discussions/40)
+# Insanity Remastered (WIP, currently fixing the decompiled code errors)

-## This mod is best experienced with smaller lobbies.
-(4-6) players.
+# This may be my one and only update.
+We'll see.
+I just wanted to fix the audio assets not loading, but I ended up doing a bit more.

 A mod for Lethal Company that adds more features to the insanity mechanic and tweaks a few things related to it.

 This is a client-sided mod as it would be odd if other players could see your hallucinations.